rafid29mehda/All-About-ECG/Feature Extraction/README.md

 ### End-to-End Example: Extracting QRS Amplitude and T-Wave Shape

 Let’s extract **QRS Amplitude** (height of the R peak) and **T-Wave Shape** (checking if the T wave is peaked, flat, or inverted) using Python and the `neurokit2` library.
-We’ll use a simulated ECG signal for simplicity, but you can replace it with real data from Physionet.
+We’ll use a simulated ECG signal for simplicity, but we can replace it with real data from Physionet.

 #### Step 1: Install Required Tools
 Install the libraries: